shukriadams/Porter/README.md

         "runtimes" : [ 6 ],
         "packages" : [
             "github.someuser.somepackage@1.0.0"
-        ]
+        ],
+        "export" : "files",
     }

 1 - `name` should your project's root namespace.
 You can use anything, but the actual root namespace will be easiest when referencing packages from your code.
 2 - `runtimes` should be the Dotnet Runtime your application targets.
 In this case it's Dotnet 6.
 3 - `packages` is an optional string array, must be public repos on github, and must have tagged releases.
 These are the packages your project depends on.
+4 - `export` is optional, and is adirectory in your package to start exporting files from.
-4 - The package repos referenced should each have their own porter.json file in their roots, with the same structure above, and should declare a runtime that intersects with yours.
+5 - The package repos referenced should each have their own porter.json file in their roots, with the same structure above, and should declare a runtime that intersects with yours.

 Copy porter.py to your system.
 Currently Python 3.8.X is supported.
 Run using